 Aleister Crowley may very well be the most notorious occultist of all time.
-He was a self-proclaimed magician and one time prophet.
-Supposedly he engaged in ritual sex with members of both sexes, and even tried to communicate with the devil.
-And he also engaged in ‘magical’ duels and tortured and killed animals.
-He may have done or been all, some or none of these, but he was certainly a strange and mysterious man.
+Legends have built up around the self-proclaimed magician and one-time prophet.
+Supposedly he engaged in ritual sex with members of both sexes and even tried to communicate with the devil.
+He also took part in magical duels and tortured and killed animals.
+It’s possible that he did all, some, or none of these, but he was certainly a strange and mysterious man.
 At one point, he was known as the “Wickedest Man in the World,” and apparently he relished this role.

 Aleister rebelled against his parents’ beliefs for most of his life.
 His behavior led to his mother referring to him as ‘the Beast.’
 It would appear that she truly believed that her son was the antichrist.
 It is quite possible that his mother’s religious beliefs, coupled with her name-calling, attributed to Aleister’s grandiose and boastful nature.
 Aleister obviously believed himself to be a powerful dark force, later in life.
 Furthermore, his rebellion against his parents’ views regarding sex led him to be an overtly sexual person, some might say to a fault.

 Aleister’s father died when he was 11-years-old.
 That same year, he supposedly tortured and killed his own cat.
 There have been rumors of other, more horrible things regarding Aleister’s actions as a child.
 However, hardly anything can be substantiated, including acts mentioned in the Crowley autobiography.
-We do know that Edward changed his name to Aleister, so as not to have the same first name as is father.
+We do know that Edward changed his name to Aleister, so as not to have the same first name as his father.
 We also know that he lost his virginity at a very young age.
 Rumor has it that he was 14-years old and that it was with a servant girl.